engagebay/restapi/README.md

 }
 ```

-### 14.10 New users - Create a ticket:
+### 14.10 Create a ticket:
-- Accepts ticket JSON as request body to create a ticket for new users.
+- Accepts ticket JSON as request body to create a ticket for new users (signups on/after `2026-04-21`).

 ###### Endpoint
 POST /dev/api/support/tickets